gavincarr/apitinyfile/README.md

 apitinyfile
 ===========

-apitinyfile is a tiny api server to allow (some or all of) reading, writing, and deleting files in a single directory, with support for TLS and basic authentication.
+`apitinyfile` is a tiny api server to allow (some or all of) reading, writing, and deleting files in a single directory, with support for TLS and basic authentication.

-It is intended as a lightweight method of transferring files in ad-hoc or narrowly-focussed situations, with less overhead and exposure than using something broad like ssh.
+It is intended as a lightweight method of transferring files in ad-hoc or narrowly-focussed situations, with less overhead and exposure than using something broad like `ssh`.

 It should be run as a non-privileged user with only the required permissions for the directory in question.
+It should NOT be run as `root`.

 Installation